Princess-Jazmin/My-thumb-caresses-L2-as-I-alter-myself-time-after-time/README.md

 Who's Avatar?<br>
 A presumption is made<br>
 A male presenting figure stares back at me, bouncing<br>
-The instant drive to recreate myself swarms me<br>
+The instant drive to recreate my body swarms me<br>
 Tab after tab of alterations and editing options surround him<br>
 My thumbs dance around the controller, considering and selecting<br>
 I begin the godly process<br>